papampi/nvOC_by_fullzero_Community_Release/SSD-USB Resize Guide.md

 #SSD-USB resize guide for nvOC.

-Open Gparted, it will ask for root password (miner1), Locate your drive, there are 2 partitions here a 9Mb fat, a 16Gb ext4 and a free unused space at the end.
+Open Gparted, it will ask for root password (miner1), Locate your drive, there are 2 partitions, a 9Mb fat, a 16Gb ext4 and a free unused space at the end.

 Right click on the unused space, create new partition, "Partition Type : Swap" make the size you want (1Gb up to Ram size) grab and move it to the end of drive.
 Apply.